flashinfer_bench.apply¶

 Enable apply functionality globally and return a ApplyRuntime instance that manages the apply functionality.

-There is only one global ApplyRuntime instance.
-This function must be called in the main thread.
+The apply runtime is process-level and supports nesting.
+This function is recommended to be called in the main thread.

 - Parameters: